 Marrakech gets over 300 sunny days per year, making it a destination you can visit year round.

+The best months to visit Marrakech are from March to May and September to November.
 During these periods, the weather is enjoyably warm, ranging from 20°C to 30°C (68°F to 86°F), making it ideal for exploring the city’s vibrant markets, historic sites, and beautiful gardens.

 Spring brings blossoms and lush greenery, creating a picturesque backdrop, while Autumn/Fall offers milder temperatures and fewer crowds, allowing for a more relaxed and immersive experience.
+I recommend avoiding the peak summer months of June to August is advisable due to scorching temperatures that can exceed 40°C (104°F).

 Winter, from December to February, is also a good time to visit, with daytime temperatures ranging from 10°C to 20°C (50°F to 68°F), making it the perfect place for some winter sun.